blakemcbride/JavaRagChunker/README.md

-# Java Chunker for RAG
+# RAG Chunker for Java Source Code

 This code breaks a Java source file into reasonable chunks that would be needed by a RAG system.